-This test successfully demonstrated that driverless vehicles can adjust to different road rules when crossing national borders and that there are benefits to be had from networking multiple driverless vehicles together.
-It also showed real efficiency gains.
+This test successfully demonstrated that driverless vehicles can adjust to different road rules when crossing national borders.
+It also showed efficiency gains.
 The trucks didn’t need to stop for food or rest, maintained consistent speeds across enormous distances and were able to improve energy efficiency by slipstreaming, or following another vehicle closely.

-- Being able to live independently is important when adapting to disability, but sometimes being physically unable to drive is an insurmountable obstacle.
-Driverless technology means a lot of people will suddenly be able to support themselves where they previously couldn’t, alleviating the pressure on their support networks.
+- Being able to live independently is important when adapting to a disability, but sometimes being physically unable to drive is an insurmountable obstacle.
+Driverless technology means a lot of people will suddenly be able to support themselves where they previously couldn’t and maintain a better level of independence.

 What are the disadvantages of driverless cars?

 Like most revolutionary technology, driverless vehicles will have a big economic impact that we’re largely unprepared for.
 One of the best ways to get an idea of what to expect is by looking at certain critical industries.
 Consider trucking, for example.

 This is because driverless trucks will earn much more and cost less.
 Driverless trucks don’t need to take breaks, can travel a lot faster, use less fuel and are much safer.